 (c.1200 to 1450 | 8%-10% | class periods 10-13)

-This unit will teach you about how the economy has changed from c.1200 to 1450 and how global trade networks define the post-classical era which is from 600 CE to 1450 CE.
-Furthermore, during the classical and post-classical periods, trade networks made it easier for people to trade goods and ideas.
-Unit 2 covers important networks of economic exchange like the Silk Road, Indian Ocean trade routes, and Trans-Saharan trade routes, and their effects on culture, the environment, technology, and the global economy.
+This unit will teach you about how the economy has changed from c.1200 to 1450 and how global trade networks define the post-classical era from 600 CE to 1450 CE.
+During the classical and post-classical periods, trade networks made it easier for people to trade goods and ideas.
+Unit 2 covers important networks of economic exchange such as the Silk Road, Indian Ocean trade routes, and Trans-Saharan trade routes and their effects on culture, the environment, technology, and the global economy.

 - Theme 1: Humans and the Environment (ENV)